ldbrandi/udacity-data-modeling-postgres/README.md

 - Dropping tables
 - Inserting records/tuples

-`create_table.py`- Contains code for
+`create_table.py`- Contains code for:
 - Setting up the database to create Sparkifydb
-- Creating the fact table
-- Creating dimension tables
+- Creating tables

 `etl.py`- Contains code to:
 - Read `song_data` and `log_data`
-- Process `song_data` and `log_data`
 - Implement the ETL pipeline

 ### Algorithm details

 #### 1. Database

-To create the database and tables we run the script `create_table.py` which contains the code that will import all queries stored in `sql_queries.py` and will execute them.
+Run the script `create_table.py` which contains the code to import all queries stored in `sql_queries.py` and execute them.

-First, it will drop existing tables and databases, then it will go ahead to create the database and all its tables.
+It will drop the existing database and then recreate the database and all its tables.

 Each table has a primary key which will be used to join with other tables in the star schema database model.